Thursday, June 16, 2011

 Final Exam and Preparation

 .
 Make sure to look over the preceding link to prepare for both parts of the exam.
+You will also look over a 30-minute video that addresses the Final Examination.

-The final examination will follow the identical format of the midterm
+The final examination will follow the identical format of the midterm.

-You will find the link to take PART TWO of the examination in the Assignment Folder for Week Eight.
+for Week Eight.
 And the link to take PART ONE will reside just below the folder for the Week Eight assignment.

 Y